Care and Maintenance

 - Needs to be well weathered before paint or stain will adhere properly

-** For decks partially under roof, the brushed/ lighter side must be faced up.
-For fully exposed decks; either face up can be used.
+** For areas partially under roof/cover, the brushed / lighter side must face up.
+For fully exposed areas; either face can be used..

 Graffiti Paint Removal

-Trials have shown that it is possible to remove graffiti paint with application of paint removal stripper.
-Please refer to directions as stated on product
+Trials have shown that it is possible to remove graffiti paint with application of Deck Protect Composite Strip.

 Many surfaces can be affected by pets doing their business where they should not.
 There are several products available through supermarkets and hardware outlets to assist.
 Some clients have had success with “urine free” and “pet loo” products.

-In all circumstances you must follow instructions as stated on packaging; a wash with something like "sugar soap" or "sard wonder soap" solutions will generally remove most dirt and grime.
-A good product to use for general cleaning is SoSafe ESR pH Boosted and for the removal of heavy stains a more vigorous product is Intergrain Reviva".
-Please note that Intergrain Reviva may lighten the pigment of the decking boards.
+In all circumstances you must follow instructions as stated on packaging; a wash with something like "sugar soap" or "Sard Wonder soap" liquid solution will generally remove most dirt and grime.
+We have found that Deck Protect Composite Clean or SoSafe ESR pH Boosted are good products for general cleaning.

-Tip – if you have a BBQ on your deck, a good practice is to have a “splat mat" or "drop board” under the BBQ to catch fat spills rather than have them fall on to the deck.
+- BBQ’s: A good practice is to have a “splat mat" or "drop board” under the BBQ to catch fat spills rather than have them fall on to the deck.
+Deck Protect Composite Sealer can also be applied to those areas which are subject to fat and oil staining marks.

-Tip – if you have pot plants it is advisable that they do not sit directly on the deck boards; raise them as you may get stain marks from overflow.
+- Pot Plants: It is advisable that they do not sit directly on the deck boards; raise them as you may get stain marks from overflow.
 You can keep the area clean by using warm soapy water.
 Occasionally you may need to move the pots around to minimise shadow marks.

 Care and Maintenance Hard Copy.